andrelandgraf/andrelandgraf/contents/articles/2022-05-29_remix-markdown-setup-with-syntax-highlighting.md

 }
 ```

 Great!
 Now we can access the Markdown string in our route component using the `useLoaderData` hook!
 Unfortunately, this will only work in an environment that has access to the filesystem.
-Most serverless environments - such as Vercel or Netlify - don't have access to the filesystem.

 ## Fetching Markdown files from a remote origin

 Instead, we can fetch Markdown files from a remote server.
 This approach also works for serverless environments and eases updating content.
 If the content lives on our server's filesystem, then an update to the content requires a new deployment of the application to update the server's filesystem.
 By using a remote origin, the content can be updated without the need to redeploy.

-### Fetching from GitHub
+### Fetching Markdown files from GitHub

 It's still convinient to co-locate Markdown content and our code.
 We can get the best of both worlds by using GitHub.
 We can manage our content using git but we are also able to fetch the content using the GitHub API.